Skip to main content

 The Insulin and Glucagon Dynamic

-The first and most immediate to fasting involves insulin.
+The first and most immediate hormonal response to fasting involves insulin.
 Think of insulin as the key that unlocks your cells to allow glucose to enter for energy.
 When you eat, especially carbohydrates, your blood sugar rises, and your pancreas releases insulin.
 During a fast, the absence of incoming glucose means insulin levels fall significantly.

 This drop is a critical signal.
 It tells the body to access stored energy.
 Consequently, the pancreas releases another hormone, glucagon.
 Glucagon works in opposition to insulin; it travels to the liver and signals the breakdown of stored glycogen back into glucose to keep your blood sugar stable.